jastBytes/jastBytes-portfolio/content/home.md

 In 2020 I've moved to [Frankfurt am Main](https://goo.gl/maps/gxKVGdKN24Mf8LV79), while keeping the job I had in Hamburg at that time.
 Now I'm closer to family and friends from the time before moving to Hamburg.

-In my free time I like to travel, playing guitar, singing, producing, skiing and doing photography (see the pictures on [Flickr](https://www.flickr.com/photos/iss0iss0/)).  <i class="fas fa-heart"></i>
+In my free time I like to travel, playing guitar, singing, producing, skiing and doing photography (see the pictures on [Flickr](https://www.flickr.com/photos/iss0iss0/)).

 ## Professional experience